DerGuru/The-Resonant/Chapters/P2-17_Network Leak.md

 Jason nodded.
 “Red stops.”

 “Red stops,” Lina agreed.
-She set her phone—the **figleaf**—face down on a coaster.
+She set her phone - the **figleaf** - face down on a coaster.
 “Alibi is ‘waiting for a file to export.’
 Smile if anyone walks by.”

 Milo exhaled.
 “And… go.”

 Lines began to pour: timestamps, anonymized device pings, little coughs of system self‑congratulation.
 The **Gen‑3 eye** flickered with a polite, inquisitive red; RAE dimmed it to a blink you had to want.

 “Look at that,” Milo whispered, delighted despite himself.
-“Transit signal timing from last month—same two crossings Lina hated.
-And here—anchor indices we lost at the archive, resurrected as ‘mirror summaries.’
+“Transit signal timing from last month - same two crossings Lina hated.
+And here - anchor indices we lost at the archive, resurrected as ‘mirror summaries.’
 Someone’s shadowing the **anchors** without calling them that.”

 Lina’s eyes tracked the room.
 “Anyone watching us?”